Teriks/pake/docs/source/multitasking.rst

                # this prevents the output from being scrambled in with
                # the output from other invocations if there happens to
-               # be error or warning information printed to the tasks
+               # be error or warning information printed to the tasks output
-               # io queue

                sync_call = partial(ctx.call, collect_output=pk.max_jobs > 1)